Mental Health and Wellbeing

 The school has a focus on pupils wellness and has a daily ‘lets get active’ session.

-These sessions are 15 minutes of daily activity based on healthy body, healthy mind. and help children to try new things and be active every day.
+These sessions are daily activity based on healthy body, healthy mind. and help children to try new things and be active every day.

 Occasionally pupils and staff can begin to develop a unhealthy mental health.
 We have a three-tiered approach to support these children.
 There are many ways that we can support children at school with their mental health and wellbeing.
 Please see our school mental health and wellbeing policy for more information.
 We have many school strategies to support these children including our learning mentors.
 Children can be referred to see our mentors for short or long term sessions, in groups or individually depending on the need of the child.
 Sometimes children need more expert support and the school can refer children to other mental health agencies.
 Parents are informed of children who are receiving any extra support for their wellbeing and are involved in referrals as needed.
 We work closely with a variety of agencies.